 Five-Minute Mindfulness: Walking

-Increasingly, we are all hearing about the numerous health benefits of meditation.
+Increasingly, we hear about the numerous benefits of meditation.
 But many of us find it difficult to sit still long enough to give it a real chance.
-If you have tried meditation but tend to be fidgety, uncomfortable or distracted—or simply can’t fit it into your schedule—it doesn’t mean you can’t meditate.
+If you’ve tried meditation but tend to be fidgety, uncomfortable or distracted—or simply can’t fit it into your schedule—it doesn’t mean you can’t meditate.

-This short, easy-to-read book explores mindfulness as a state of mind that can be developed while walking.
+This short, easy-to-read book explores mindfulness as a state of mind that can be developed while walking, and in any activity.
 Intended for active people living engaged lives, its concise essays—meant to be read in about five minutes each—offer an introduction to mindfulness and meditation-in-motion.
-The book is paperback and pocket-sized, making it easy to carry.
-Readers learn the ideas and simple practices of mindful walking while understanding how it helps us better manage moods, stress, anxiety, craving, attention deficits, and other challenges.
-Through mindful attention, practitioners find they are happier in their lives because mindfulness cultivates greater acceptance, focus and balance, which in-turn makes one less reactive to stressful events.
+The book is pocket-sized, making it easy to carry.
+Readers learn the ideas and simple practices of mindful walking, and how it helps better manage moods, stress, anxiety, craving, attention deficits, and other challenges.
+Through mindful attention, practitioners find they are happier in their lives as mindfulness cultivates greater acceptance, focus and balance, which in turn makes one less reactive to stressful events.

-Five-Minute Mindfulness: Walking is available now for purchase via the publisher’s website link to online retailers.
-It will also be available at selected Barnes & Noble stores, at the Harvard Book Store in Cambridge, MA (Harvard.com), and at other independent retailers.
+Five-Minute Mindfulness: Walking is available via the publisher’s website link to online retailers.
+It can be found at selected Barnes & Noble stores, at the Harvard Book Store in Cambridge, MA (Harvard.com), and at other independent retailers.